The Way to Paradise

 The Way to Paradise (El paraíso en la otra esquina) is a novel published by Mario Vargas Llosa in 2003.

-The novel is a historical double biography of Post-Impressionist painter Paul Gauguin and his grandmother Flora Tristan, one of the founders of feminism.
-The book is divided into 22 chapters, each alternating narratives of Flora Tristan and Paul Gauguin, the grandson she never knew as he was born after she died.
-Flora Tristan, illegitimate daughter of a wealthy Peruvian man and a French woman, is repelled by sex, detests her husband, and abandons him to then later fight for women's and workers' rights.
-The story of Paul Gauguin unfolds along a similar quest for an ideal life.
-Gauguin abandons his wife and children, and job as a stock-broker in Paris, to pursue his passion for painting.
-In the process he does his best to distances himself from European civilization, fleeing to Tahiti and French Polynesia for inspiration.
-The contrasts and similarities between two lives attempting to break free from conventional society present a long, elegant development.
+This is a fictional double biography of Post-Impressionist painter Paul Gauguin and his grandmother Flora Tristan, one of the founders of feminism.
+The book is divided into 22 chapters, each alternating narratives of Flora Tristan and Paul Gauguin, the grandson she never knew, because he was born after she died.
+Flora Tristan, illegitimate daughter of a wealthy Peruvian man and a French woman, is repelled by sex, detests her husband, and abandons him and fights for women's and workers' rights.
+The story of Paul Gauguin unfolds along a comparable quest for an ideal life.
+Gauguin abandons his wife and children, and his job as a stockbroker in Paris, to pursue his passion for painting.
+He distances himself from European civilization, moving to Tahiti and French Polynesia for inspiration.
+The contrasts and similarities between two lives attempting to break free from conventional society are developed.